 A little bit of History

 Collosol Eau de Lait was invented in Paris in the 1950s.
-Well-known actresses would visit a pharmacy located near the Champs-Elysées Theater looking for an exceptional product that could remove makeup and eliminate fatigue after performances.
-To fulfill his customers’ needs, the pharmacist created a unique half-milk, half-water formula with a subtle fragrance and incomparable gentleness.
+Well-known actresses would visit a Parisian pharmacist looking for an exceptional product that could remove makeup and eliminate fatigue after performances.
+To fulfill his customers’ needs, the pharmacist created a unique half-milk, half-water preparation with a subtle fragrance and incomparable gentleness.

 The prized fluid was inspired by ancient beauty rituals and could be used on the face or in the bath.
 It restored skin’s clarity, splendor and softness while imparting a gentle scent.
 That is how Collosol Eau de Lait was born.